Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 9. Each icon within the tennis balls was moved to the front of the text statement so that icons are easy to align with each other.
 10. The weather link was replaced by the the County League link as it is more important to show the club's good standing in the league.

+These changes resulted in positive responses from other people who saw the first and second versions of the website.

 #### User Stories
 Please refer to the file [user stories](assets/docs/user_stories.pdf) when reading the user story statements.

 As a tennis club, we would like to:-
 1. Attract plenty of new members so that we have strong finances and can cover the cost of our new courts (see Home and Gallery pages).
-2. Retain current members so thatt we have long term supporters of the club contributing time and money through membership fees
+2. Retain current members so that we have long term supporters of the club contributing time, and money through membership fees
 (see Events and Juniors pages).
-3. See our new facilities fully utilised.
+3. See our new facilities fully utilised so that our investment (new courts) is even more worthwhile.
 4. Improve the standard of play so that the club's reputation is enhanced and the club is more attractive to members and non-members
 (see Events and Juniors pages list of weekly practices plus coaching link).
 5. Attract a mixture of adult and junior players so that we have strong teams of players now and in the future (see Events and Juniors pages)
-6. Advertise our great facilities so that more people will want tojoin the club (see Gallery page).
+6. Advertise our great facilities so that more people will want to join the club (see Gallery page).
-7. Hire out the clubhouse as a venue for celebrations/ parties and as a place for classes and lectures so that we have an extra source of income
+7. Hire out the clubhouse as a venue for celebrations/ parties and as a place for classes/ lectures so that we have an extra source of income
 (see link to venue hire on every page of website).

 As a tennis player I would like to:-